RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 * ##### include_integrated_score

-    - **description**: Whether to add genetics-quantile edges (in addition to MAGMA edges) from the Genetics KP.
+    - Whether to add genetics-quantile edges (in addition to MAGMA edges) from the Genetics KP.

     - Acceptable input types: boolean.